-JR: I guess, my first boat was a fifteen-foot aqua glass.
-My first boat, very first boat, I guess, was a fourteen-foot base skiff and wooden and I had to cloak all the seams and everything.
+JR: I guess, my first boat was a fifteen-foot (aqua glass?).
+Well no my first boat, very first boat, I guess, was a fourteen-foot like bay skiff and wooden, and I had to caulk all the seams and everything.
 That was the first boat I was telling you about.
 It had a ten-horsepower.
-It probably took about a half an hour to get to where he wanted to go and a half an hour to get back.
+It probably took about a half an hour to get to where I wanted to go and a half an hour to get back.
 But a small little boat, but it was good enough.
-Then when I started full time, it was a fifteen-foot aqua glass, which really wasn't good enough.
-It's like an open sort of like a Boston Whaler type boat.
-I use that for, I guess, a year.
+Then when I started full time, it was a fifteen-foot (aqua glass?), which really wasn't good enough.
+It's like an open-sort of like a Boston Whaler type boat.
+I used that for, I guess, a year.
 Then when I realized, hey, this is pretty good, I kind of like it.
 A friend of mine, the one that got me into the clamming, he was a wintertime carpenter.
 He said, "Well, you want to build a boat?"
-So, we built a Garvey of plywood, a Garvey and fiberglass.
+So, we built a Garvey, a plywood Garvey and fiberglassed it.
 It was pretty nice boat.
-I use that, I think, up until 1976.
-Now, in [19]76, I built it and it built.
-Then in 1980, I went to a fiberglass haul, a staggered boat, and the same guy just bought the fiberglass haul from the guy.
-Then because the boats were built a little on the flimsy side and not really good for commercial purposes, I had the same guy build the inside of the boat and build it more heavy duty.
+I used that, I think, up until 1976.
+No, in '76, I built it.
+Had it built.
+Then in 1980, I went to a fiberglass hull, a stagger boat.
+And the same guy, I just bought the fiberglass hull from the guy.
+Then because the boats were built a little on the flimsy side and not really good for commercial purposes, I had the same guy build the inside of the boat and built it more heavy duty.
 It turned out great.
-It was a real good clam boat and I use that up until [19]85 and then I used it part time for another five years.
+It was a real good clam boat, and I used that up until '85 and then I used it part time for another five years.

-SW: During this time, did you sort of learn on your own or did you have some help?
+SW: During this time, did you sort of learn on your own or did you have some help-?